dev-scripts/mysql-express-node-auth-app/README.md

   Create a `.env` file in the project root with the necessary environment variables.
 You can refer to the provided `.env.example` file for guidance.

 - **Swagger UI:**
-  Access the Swagger UI at `http://localhost:3000/docs` to interact with the API documentation.
+  Access the Swagger UI at `http://localhost:8000/docs` to interact with the API documentation.

 - **Concurrent Commands:**
   The `concurrently` package allows you to run multiple npm scripts concurrently.
 This is utilized in the `npm run dev` command.

 ---

-Now you should have the "mysql-expense-node-auth-app" project up and running locally.
+Now you should have the "mysql-express-node-auth-app" project up and running locally.
 If you encounter any issues, please refer to the project documentation or seek assistance from the project's maintainers.

 Feel free to customize the content as needed for your specific project.